Think those bags are recyclable? California says think again - NewsBreak

 “That’s not meeting the standard and it may be time to phase these bags out,” he said.

-The California Retailers Assn. declined comment because it said each retailer has its own policy, and the California Grocers Assn. did not respond to a request for comment.
+The California Retailers Association declined comment because it said each retailer has its own policy, and the California Grocers Association did not respond to a request for comment.

-As of now, makers of the bags get to self-certify to the state that their bags can be recycled.

 Plastic bags and similar products are “a top form of contamination in curbside recycling bins,” California’s Statewide Commission on Recycling Markets and Curbside Recycling wrote in a 2021 report.

-Bonta asked six manufacturers — Novolex, Revolution, Inteplast, Advance Polybag, Metro Polybag and Papier-Mettler — to prove that their bags can be recycled in California.
+Bonta asked six manufacturers — Novolex, Revolution, Inteplast, Advance Polybag, Metro Polybag and Papier-Mettler — to prove their bags can be recycled in California.
+His office hasn’t said if they all responded, citing an “active and ongoing investigation.”

 “At our core, we are an environmental recycling company that also makes sustainable plastic solutions,” he said in a statement.